digitaltrails/vdu_controls/README.md

   * Updated the help.
 * 1.4.0
   * Added global and VDU-specific INI style configuration files in `$HOME/.conf/vdu_controls/`.
-  * Added a GUI settings-editor as a `settings` menu-item in the context-menu.
+  * Added a GUI settings-editor as a `settings` menu-item in the main-menu.
 * 1.3.1
   * A minor enhancement to ease installation on Ubuntu, create ``$HOME/bin`` if it doesn't exist.
 * 1.3.0